UlinProject/snapmaker-original/README.md

 Cooling of the filament during printing is arranged in the strangest way, in general it is enough for someone, but for beginners I recommend printing and using https://www.thingiverse.com/thing:3403426 (I am not the author of this model, it is simply in the public domain)

 #### Spool holder (3D)
-The original very small spool could be used further in this printer, but I mostly use full-size plastic spools weighing 1 kg and often encounter feed instability during printing due to uneven movement of the spool along the axis, there are also situations when it is necessary to move the printer from place to place and here situations of falling of the plastic spool are not uncommon.
-I settled on an open solution https://www.thingiverse.com/thing:3413947 (I am not the author of this model, it is simply in the public domain) it prints perfectly on this printer, holds the spool firmly, rotates easily and adjusts to any spool size.
+The original very small spool could be used further in this printer, but I mainly use full-size plastic spools weighing 1 kg and often encounter feed instability during printing due to uneven movement of the spool along the axis, there are also situations when it is necessary to move the printer from place to place and here situations of falling of the plastic spool are not uncommon.
+I settled on an open solution https://www.thingiverse.com/thing:3413947 (I am not the author of this model, it is just in the public domain) it prints perfectly on this printer, holds the spool firmly, rotates easily and adjusts to any spool size, the author provided a full original threaded fixation!

+Please note that the use of any Teflon guide tubes in the filament flow negatively affects the final prints, in this printer, due to the incorrect angle of the spool, these flow changes are especially noticeable!
+It was also recommended that if you do not use this modification, it is better to position the coil counterclockwise, and if with this modification, then clockwise!

+#### Thread Spool Holder (3D)
+The thread holder allows you to correctly position the thread flow at a certain height, together with the modification of the holder, this is a comprehensive solution.
+Also, one of the advantages of this holder is that it allows you to easily move the engine control screen to the very top. https://www.thingiverse.com/thing:2757715 (I am not the author of this model, it is simply in the public domain)

 #### Strange Y-axis settings
 Initially, one oddity was noticed in the printer: if the X and Z axes were correctly limited by software and did not reach the limit, then the Y axis at the possible maximum slightly crashed into an obstacle.
 In general, this is not critical, since it crashed only one step and there is such a possibility that this is only me, but here is the fix: